darshil0/darshil0/README.md

-<h1 align="center">Hi, I'm Darshil Shah 👋</h1>
+# Hi, I'm Darshil Shah 👋

-<h3 align="center">*Test Lead | Healthcare QA Specialist | Seeking AI Testing Consultant Positions*</h3>
+### *Test Lead | Healthcare QA Specialist | Seeking AI Testing Consultant Positions*

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=darshil0" alt="Profile Views">
 </p>

----

 I'm a QA leader passionate about building technology that safeguards patient health and transforms the healthcare landscape.
 With over a decade of experience at industry leaders like **Accenture, Kaiser Permanente, and Prime Therapeutics**, I specialize in ensuring that healthcare systems are not only innovative but also safe, reliable, and effective.

-<h2 align="center">Featured Work</h2>
 ---
-I'm a QA leader passionate about building technology that safeguards patient health and transforms the healthcare landscape.
-With over a decade of experience at industry leaders like **Accenture, Kaiser Permanente, and Prime Therapeutics**, I specialize in ensuring that healthcare systems are not only innovative but also safe, reliable, and effective.

-### Spotlight
+## 🌟 SPOTLIGHT

-💡 **AI-Powered Testing: ** Championing and implementing cutting-edge AI methodologies to enhance testing efficiency and accuracy.
+💡 **AI-Powered Testing:** Championing and implementing cutting-edge AI methodologies to enhance testing efficiency and accuracy.

 🏥 **Healthcare Domain Expert:** Deep knowledge of EHR/EMR systems, telehealth, and medical devices, ensuring compliance with HIPAA, FDA 21 CFR Part 11, and ISO 13485.